-Figure 10 Examples of window shapes, sizes and designs in Much Hadham use of special features in exceptional cases (e.g. a weathervane).
+Figure 10 Examples of window shapes, sizes and designs in Much Hadham

+Roof design: Roof design for new builds should blend in well with those of nearby houses.
+Examples of some local roof types and detailing are shown below, including the beneficial use of special features in exceptional cases (e.g. a weathervane).
 Roof materials used in the past include thatch, slate, red Rosemary tiles or interlocking concrete tiles.